August Darnell: Kid Creole

 In 1979, Darnell left Dr. Buzzard's Original Savannah Band.
 He joined the band Machine, and co-wrote their best known song "There But for the Grace of God Go I".
 He also began producing for other artists, such as Don Armando's Second Avenue Rhumba Band and Gichy Dan's Beachwood No.9, before adopting the name Kid Creole (adapted from the Elvis Presley film King Creole) in 1980.
 Darnell described the persona of Kid Creole as "a flamboyant, devil-may-care bon vivant".

 With his band and backing singers (including Darnell's then-wife, Adriana Kaegi), collectively known as Kid Creole and the Coconuts, he established an exuberant musical style drawing on such influences as big bands, notably that of Cab Calloway, salsa, jazz, pop music and disco.
 Darnell wrote the lyrics, which "satirised the high life at a time when America was ravaged by recession".
 The group released three albums, Off the Coast of Me (1980), Fresh Fruit in Foreign Places (1981) and Tropical Gangsters (1982), that became especially popular and successful in Europe.
 Darnell also worked as a producer with acts on ZE Records.
 However, the band was much less successful in the U.S., and was eventually dropped by Sony.

 In 1983, Darnell formed a new swing big band, Elbow Bones and the Racketeers, and gained the hit "A Night in New York".

 Later life

 Darnell moved to England in the 1980s, and later lived in Denmark, Sweden, and Maui, and occasionally tours Kid Creole and the Coconuts with his European band.
 Darnell's daughter Savanna appeared as a contestant on the 2018 series of Love Island, while his son Dario 'Youngr' Darnell appeared as the opening act on the second episode of Simon Cowell's new music competition for ITV called Walk the Line (13 December 2021).
 In 2019 Darnell married his girlfriend of 10 years, Eva Tudor-Jones in Maui.
 Eva has been a big part of the band's empire for 23 years, starting off as Mama Coconut in 1997 to now managing the band.
-Darnell and Eva share a daughter, born in Maui.
+Darnell and Eva have a daughter, born in Maui.